-We protect the wildlife and habitats of one of the most diverse and bountiful marine environments in the world, an area of 3,295 square miles off the northern and central California coast.
-The waters within Greater Farallones National Marine Sanctuary are part of a nationally significant marine ecosystem.
-Encompassing a diversity of highly productive marine habitats, the sanctuary supports an abundance of life, including many threatened or endangered species.
+We protect the wildlife, habitats, and cultural resources of one of the most diverse and bountiful marine environments in the world, an area of 3,295 square miles off the northern and central California coast.
+The waters within Greater Farallones National Marine Sanctuary are a nationally significant marine ecosystem, and support an abundance of life, including many threatened and endangered species.

-NOAA is expanding the boundaries of Cordell Bank National Marine Sanctuary and the Greater Farallones National Marine Sanctuary to an area north and west of their current boundaries, as well as amending existing sanctuary regulations and adding new regulations.
-NOAA is also revising the corresponding sanctuary terms of designation and management plans.
+NOAA expanded the boundaries of Cordell Bank National Marine Sanctuary (CBNMS) and Gulf of the Farallones National Marine Sanctuary (GFNMS) to an area north and west of their old boundaries, and amended and added new regulations in 2015.
+NOAA also revised the corresponding sanctuary terms of designation and management plans.
 Read the final documents.
 GFNMS changed its name to Greater Farallones National Marine Sanctuary in 2016.

 The Greater Farallones Association (GFA) is a non-profit organization whose mission is to protect the Greater Farallones National Marine Sanctuary habitats and wildlife through the development of a diverse community of informed and active ocean stewards.